Archana28S/Javascript-Coding-Questions-/README.md

 # Javascript-Coding-Questions-
-This repositiry contains basic javascript concepts with example.
+This repository contains basic javascript concepts with example.
 This will help to revise the basics of javascript.